 What is a beneficiary?

 A beneficiary is “one who benefits,” according to the dictionary.
 In financial terms, your beneficiaries are the people or organizations that benefit when you leave money or other assets to them, such as a payout from your life insurance.
-Thrivent's bylaws, in Section 5, detail who can be designated as a beneficiary.
+Thrivent's bylaws, in Section 5, detail who can be

 If I have a will, do I still need to have up-to-date beneficiaries?